bababebr/rtz-parser/README.md

 RTZ parser writen on Java.
 This is the easiest way to work with RTZ files if you want to create your own maritime navigational application or just work with RTZ files Build-in features:
-* Waypoints and Legs creations
+* Waypoints and Legs creation.
 * Calculation of Great Circle and Rhumbline distances and courses
 * ETA calculation
 * .RTZ file validator